KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the steady increase in vehicle ownership, the demands on transportation also gradually increase.
+\IEEEPARstart{W}{ith} the steady increase in vehicle ownership, transportation demands also gradually increase.
 As a result, a series of problems such as traffic congestion and traffic accidents become significant.
 The emergence of intelligent transportation systems (ITSs) can effectively solve these problems \cite{zhang2011data}.
-Traffic flow forecasting, as one of the key technologies in the field of intelligent transportation, has become a popular research topic.
+As one of the critical technologies intelligent transportation systems, traffic flow forecasting has become a popular research topic.
 First, it provides data support and suggestions for urban management.
-Second, it also provides travelers with reliable traffic prediction reports to develop optimal routes, which saves travelers time and improves travel efficiency.
+Second, it also provides travelers with reliable traffic prediction reports to develop optimal routes, saving travelers time and improving travel efficiency.

-The task of traffic forecasting is to predict the traffic flow states over a future period of time based on historical traffic information.
-Traffic flow states have a strong spatial and temporal correlation \cite{Nagy2018survey,barros2015short}, which is affected not only by the previous traffic conditions of the upstream and the downstream traffic flows of the current monitoring point but also by the historical traffic conditions of the neighboring roads.
+Traffic forecasting is to predict the traffic flow states over a future period of time based on historical traffic information.
+Traffic flow states have a substantial spatial and temporal correlation \cite{Nagy2018survey,barros2015short}, which is affected not only by the previous traffic conditions of the upstream and the downstream traffic flows of the current monitoring point but also by the historical traffic conditions of the adjacent roads.
 With the development of deep learning, a large number of researchers have used recurrent neural networks, such as the long short-term memory (LSTM) network \cite{Ma2015long, Tian2015predicting} and the gated recurrent unit (GRU) \cite{fu2016using} network, to model the temporal dependence of traffic flows.
 To characterize the spatial dependence of traffic flows, some studies use convolutional neural networks (CNNs) to extract spatial information and combine them with LSTM \cite{Liu2017short} to improve the prediction accuracy.
-In recent years, GNNs \cite{zhou2018graph}, which are applicable to non-Euclidean structures such as road networks, have emerged to better model the spatial dependence of roads to improve the prediction accuracy \cite{zhao2019t}.
+In recent years, GNNs \cite{zhou2018graph}, which are applicable to non-Euclidean structures such as road networks, have emerged to better model the spatial dependence of roads and improve the prediction accuracy \cite{zhao2019t}.